rsfrankl/rsfrankl.github.io/_pages/publications.md

 Franklin, Rachel S. and Jim Ketchum.
 (2013).
 “Working in a Landscape of Recession and Expansion: Academic ‘Jobs in Geography’ in the United States, 1990–2011,” The Professional Geographer, doi.org/10.1080/00330124.2012.660455, 65: 205–220.

-Franklin, Rachel S. (2012).
-“Benchmarking Student Diversity at Public Universities in the United States: Accounting for State Population Composition,” The Annals of Regional Science, doi.org/10.1007/s00168-011-0454-4, 49: 355–372.

-Franklin, Rachel S., David A. Plane, and Warren Gill.
-(2012).
-“Documenting Regional Science Exceptionalism: What's Special About WRSA?”
-The Annals of Regional Science, doi.org/10.1007/s00168-011-0477-x, 48: 391–403.

-Franklin, Rachel S. and Matthias Ruth.
-(2012).
-“Growing Up and Cleaning Up: The Environmental Kuznets Curve Redux,” Journal of Applied Geography, doi.org/10.1016/j.apgeog.2010.10.014, 32: 29–39.

-Ruth, Matthias, Eugenia Kalnay, Ning Zeng, Rachel S. Franklin, Jorge Rivas, and Fernando Miralles-Wilhelm.
-(2011).
-“Sustainable Prosperity and Societal Transitions: The Science of Long-term Modeling and the Need for Anticipatory Management,” Environmental Innovation and Societal Transitions (EIST), doi.org/10.1016/j.eist.2011.03.004, 1: 160–165.

-Franklin, Rachel S. and David A. Plane.
-(2006).
-“Pandora’s Box: The Potential and Peril of Migration Data from the American Community Survey,” International Regional Science Review, doi.org/10.1177/0160017606289895, 29: 231–246.

-Franklin, Rachel and David A. Plane.
-(2004).
-“A Shift-Share Method for the Analysis of Regional Fertility Change: An Application to the Decline in Childbearing in Italy, 1952–1991,” Geographical Analysis, doi.org/10.1111/j.1538-4632.2004.tb01120.x, 36: 1–20.

-Waldorf, Brigitte and Rachel Franklin.
-(2002).
-“Spatial Dimensions of the Easterlin Hypothesis: Fertility Variations in Italy,” Journal of Regional Science, doi.org/10.1111/1467-9787.00272, 42: 549–578.

-Mulligan, Gordon, Rachel Franklin, and Adrian Esparza.
-(2002).
-“Housing Prices in Tucson, Arizona,” Urban Geography, doi.org/10.2747/0272-3638.23.5.446, 23: 446–470.

 ## Book Chapters, Blog Contributions, and Other Publications
 Franklin, Rachel S. (2021).
 “Introduction to the Fiftieth Anniversary Special Issue: Happy Birthday, Geographical Analysis!,” Geographical Analysis.